modelscope/facechain/README.md

 # News
+- Add validate & ensemble for Lora training, and InpaintTab(hide in gradio for now).
+Refer to: [Features] (August 28th, 2023 UTC)
 - Add pose control module.
 (August 27th, 2023 UTC)
 - Add robust face lora training module, enhance the performance of one pic training & style-lora blending.
 (August 27th, 2023 UTC)
 - HuggingFace Space is available now!
 You can experience FaceChain directly with <a href="https://huggingface.co/spaces/modelscope/FaceChain">🤗</a>      (August 25th, 2023 UTC)